 - Methanol flame is low temperature and non-luminous; therefore, methanol fires generate substantially less radiant heat than gasoline fires, which have higher flame temperatures and burn with luminous flames.
-In fact, the U.S. EPA has estimated that if all our cars were fueled with methanol, the incidence of vehicle fires would be reduced by 90%, saving hundreds of lives per year - Because of low-radiant heat generation, methanol fires spread more slowly than gasoline fires.
+In fact, the U.S. EPA has estimated that if all our cars were fueled with methanol, the incidence of vehicle fires would be reduced by 90%, saving hundreds of lives per year. - Because of low-radiant heat generation, methanol fires spread more slowly than gasoline fires.
 Likewise, allowable approach distance is closer, so portable extinguishers can be used more effectively to quench the fire.
 When using a portable extinguisher, it is necessary to aim at the base of the flames, not at the flames themselves. - The concentration of methanol in air necessary for combustion is approximately four times greater than that for gasoline.
 Coincidentally, the vapor pressure of methanol at a specified temperature is lower.
 At a predetermined temperature, methanol releases less vapor than gasoline.
 In other works, methanol must be raised to a higher temperature in order to generate vapor concentrations (>6 v%) necessary to support combustion in air. - Methanol vapor is near neutral buoyancy; therefore, vapors are more likely to dissipate and less likely to flow along the ground and accumulate in low-lying areas than those of gasoline.
-Nevertheless, methanol vapor is reported to sometimes accumulate in low-lying areas - Large methanol pool fires are best extinguished with alcoholresistant foam; however, small fires can be extinguished with with portable extinguishers and/or water spray, provided the volume of water is at least 4 (and preferably 5) times the volume of the methanol pool.
+Nevertheless, methanol vapor is reported to sometimes accumulate in low-lying areas. - Large methanol pool fires are best extinguished with alcohol-resistant foam; however, small fires can be extinguished with portable extinguishers and/or water spray, provided the volume of water is at least 4 (and preferably 5) times the volume of the methanol pool.
 Secondary containment must be capable of holding a volume 4-5 times larger than that of the methanol pool.

 These considerations also apply to normal transportation modes and especially to automobile fires.
 In fleeing from an automobile gasoline fire, the factors of time to escape, temperature, safe standoff distance, rate of fire propagation, and ease of flame suppression are critical life safety considerations.
-This is particularly true of methanol/gasolineblended fuels.
+This is particularly true of methanol/gasoline-blended fuels.
 Considerations for tank farms and fuel terminals need to be even more detailed.

-Indy racing officials elected to replace gasoline with methanol (and subsequently ethanol) to increase life safety of drivers and pit crew.
 The driving public may elect to use methanol and/or methanol blends as alternatives to gasoline.
 This change is anticipated to have both pros and cons.
 An anticipated benefit is that driver-occupant safety will be increased.
 Another potential benefit is that of reducing the already low likelihood of fuel station fires.
 A disadvantage is that the complexity of responding to tanker truck, rail tanker, and fuel distribution facility fires will increase.
 Responders must be better trained, better managed, and equipped with equipment such as Alcohol-resistant Aqueous Film Foam (AR-AFFF) foam, which is not available in all circumstances.